Skip to content

 Advanced HOST selection

 The general aim is to have the "driver process" running on a "HOST" that will be alive for the whole duration of the workflow.
 Good options are interactive and longrun if you estimate the complete workflow to take more than 3 days (queuing included).
 A "driver process" that is not using a lot of CPU is also allowed on a login node, but a subjob is not.
 Never submit jobs on Puhti login nodes with -HOST localhost.
-It's ok if you create your own batch script and use localhost on a compute node, but that's for special cases only and not discussed on this page.
+It's ok if you create your own batch script or interactive session and use localhost on a compute node, but that's for special cases only and not discussed on this page.

 You may be able to set the number of subjobs already in the GUI.
 Typically, it would set the "number of processors", which in many drivers will be equal to the number of subjobs.
 Alternatively, you may be able to set also the number of subjobs.
 This enables you to limit the number of simultaneous jobs with the "processor count" (so that you and others won't run out of licenses) but keep a single subjob at a suitable size.
 Please have a look at the help text of your driver via the Help path described above.

-In summary, for a large workflow edit the GUI-generated script along the lines: -HOST "normal_72h:10" to -HOST "longrun:1 normal_72h:9" or e.g. -HOST "normal_72h" to -HOST "interactive:1 normal_72h:9".
+In summary, for a large workflow, edit the GUI-generated script along the lines: -HOST "normal_72h:10" to -HOST "longrun:1 normal_72h:9" or e.g. -HOST "normal_72h" to -HOST "interactive:1 normal_72h:9".
 Another alternative is to use explicit flags, -DRIVERHOST interactive -SUBHOST normal_72h.

 Desmond jobs can have the -HOST gpu flag as set by the GUI, but Windows users need to change the forward slash "/" to backward slash "\" in the binary name.